-- 1. Press the Sensor Cook pad.
+- 1. Press the Auto Cook pad.

 - 2. Press 6.

+- 3. Enter quantity (refer to table).

-- 3. Press START/+30sec pad.
+- 4. Press START/+30sec pad.

 When finished, you will hear a series of beeps.
 If additional time is needed, continue cooking manually.

 - Arrange fish in a single layer. - Cover with lid or vented plastic wrap.
 Be sure to leave enough space in the venting or lid for steam to escape. - About mid-way through the displayed cook time, press STOP to pause the cooking and turn over the fish; after turning, press START/+30sec to continue cooking with the remaining cook time displayed.